 - (2) The Lord Chancellor can express views about the candidates just like other consultees.
 No criticism can properly be made, in my view, of this function.
 In offices where the judge is likely to have dealings with the Lord Chancellor or other ministers in relation to administration or other matters where there is an interdependency with the executive, it is entirely right that the appointment panel should have the views of those with whom the holders of the office will deal. - (3) When the appointing Commission makes a report, the Lord Chancellor has the statutory power to ask the Commission to think again and, if it maintains its position, the Lord Chancellor can reject the appointment.
 As the accountability of the Commission for the recommended appointment is of paramount importance, the Commission in recommending the appointment must give cogent reasons for its decision, supported where appropriate by the actual evidence.
 It is plainly right that those reasons be scrutinised with great care and thoroughness and questions be raised if necessary, as there is an important public interest in the accountability of the Commission.
-Indeed, knowledge of scrutiny ensures that recommendations in the way in which the resources are expended.
+Indeed, knowledge of scrutiny ensures that recommendations are carefully thought through.
+There is no risk of abuse in relation to the recommendations as the Commission can only be asked to reconsider its recommendation, or the recommendation can only be rejected, if written reasons are given by the Lord Chancellor.
+This is the plainest possible safeguard against any improper use of the power not to accept recommendation.